jhaywoo6/Vulcan_Fry/readme.txt

 Step 2:
 Plug the pi into the touch screen or us a micro-hdmi cable into another monitor.
 It is recommended to use a keyboard and mouse for setup.
+Open the Terminal.
+This can be found at the top left of the desktop.
+Run these commands:
+sudo apt-get upgrade (Note, this will cause a blue screen equivalent if SSH is enabled and the pi is not connected to another computer by SSH) y + enter when prompted sudo apt update && sudo apt install xorg gnome gnome-shell --no-install-recommends